ePages-de/epages-devportal/_posts/2018/2018-08-18-getting-started-with-micronaut.md

 ## Conclusion

-Carrying out too much work on runtime is a downside that has certain downsides that need to be taken into account.
+Carrying out too much work at runtime is a downside that has certain implications that need to be taken into account.
 The concepts software developers work with nowadays are different from the ones that were considered when some of the most popular frameworks kicked off.

 However, I would like to stress the fact that Micronaut is just starting.
 It was announced a couple months ago and it may not feel production ready yet.
-Other frameworks such as Spring Boot have an impressible set of features and community support that can't be overlooked.
+Other frameworks such as Spring Boot have an impressibe set of features and community support that can't be overlooked.
 Nevertheless, Micronaut is an interesting piece of technology that is definitely worth keeping track of.

 ## Resources